Overload (Anthem album)

-Overload is Japanese heavy metal band Anthem's third studio album since their reformation in the year 2000.

-The album has been considered by most critics to be much more aggressive than their previous album Seven Hills.
+Overload is tenth studio album by the Japanese heavy metal band Anthem, released on October 9, 2002.
+The album has been considered by critics to be more aggressive than their previous album, Seven Hills.
 This direction of blending both new and old styles into their own musical style became the force for their future releases.
+It debuted at No. 40 on the Oricon Weekly Albums Chart.